 Qualified volunteers are patient, compassionate, effective communicators, interested in Native American art and cultures, and enthusiastic about learning and teaching.
 Flexibility, good judgment, and the ability to work independently as well as within groups are additional skills for successful candidates.
 Applicants must be available on regular weekdays or on weekends and able to commit to the program.
 We provide all the necessary training to make you successful.

 Opportunities for participation

-Film & Video: For special screenings, volunteers help by handing out programs and evaluation forms and keeping track of visitor numbers.
-During "Dinner and A Movie" programs, volunteers collect tickets, hand out programs, and greet visitors.
-Volunteers may also help visitors with email sign-up sheets, provide membership information, and collect program evaluation forms.
+For special screenings at the NMAI–DC, volunteers help by handing out programs and evaluation forms and counting attendees.
+During Dinner and A Movie programs, volunteers collect tickets and track reservations and participants, hand out programs, and greet the audience.
+Volunteers may also manage an email sign-up sheet or hand out membership information, as well as collect evaluation forms.

-Seminars & Symposia Programs: Intrigued by the themes of "American Indian Knowledge," "American Indian Expression," "Contact," and "American Indian Origins"?
-The NMAI's Seminars & Symposia programs provide a public forum for engagement with these and other vital historical and contemporary topics of concern and interest to Native peoples and the general public.
-Volunteers assist with participant logistics, setting up, ushering, handing out programs, and answering questions.
+Seminar & Symposia Programs (DC & NY): Intrigued by the great themes of American Indian Knowledge, American Indian Expression, Contact, and American Indian Origins?
+Seminar & Symposia programs provide a public forum for engagement with these and other vital historical and contemporary topics of concern and interest to Native peoples and the general public.
+Volunteers for these programs assist with participant logistics, setting up, and ushering, including handing out programs, assisting the audience, and answering questions.
 The ability to speak Spanish is helpful for some programs.
-Those interested in helping out on a continuing basis are heartily welcomed!